sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_2.rst

 goodness-of-fit test in the last section, and since the test of independence isn’t conceptually any different, you won’t learn anything new by doing it the long way.
 So instead I’ll go straight to showing you the easy way.
-After you have run the test in jamovi (‘Frequencies’ - ‘Contingency Tables’ - ‘Independent Samples’), all you have to do is look underneath the contingency table in the jamovi results window and there is the χ² statistic for you.
+After you have run the test in jamovi (``Frequencies`` - ``Contingency Tables`` - ``Independent Samples``), all you have to do is look underneath the contingency table in the jamovi results window and there is the χ² statistic for you.
 This shows a χ² statistic value of 10.72, with 2 d.f. and *p*-value = 0.005.

 That was easy, wasn’t it!
-You can also ask jamovi to show you the expected counts - just click on the check box for ‘Counts’ - ‘Expected’ in the ‘Cells’ options and the expected counts will appear in the contingency table.
+You can also ask jamovi to show you the expected counts - just click on the check box for ``Expected Counts`` in the ``Cells`` options and the expected counts will appear in the contingency table.
 And whilst you are doing that, an effect size measure would be helpful.
-We’ll choose Cramer’s V, and you can specify this from a check box in the ‘Statistics’ options, and it gives a value for Cramer’s V of 0.24.
+We’ll choose ``Phi and Cramer’s V``, and you can specify this from a check box in the ``Statistics`` options, and it gives a value for Cramer’s V of 0.24.
 We will talk about this some more in just a moment.

 This output gives us enough information to write up the result: